algosup/2023-2024-project-5-flutter-team-3/Documents/TestPlan/TestPlan.md

 - A completed matrix of testable requirements and test cases:
   - This matrix will correlate specific requirements from the functional specification to individual test cases to ensure thorough coverage
 - A completed matrix of key features and test cases:
-  - This matrix will connect important application features, such as anonymization, matching algorithms, and user interaction, to their respective test cases
+  - This matrix will connect important application features, such as anonymisation, matching algorithms, and user interaction, to their respective test cases

 If coverage levels fall short of expectations, the QA will assess whether the achieved coverage is acceptable based on the system’s risk profile.